garvitjain94/lords_mobile/README.md

     - Use to generate helps which a guild member can use to complete "Send Help" quest without straining your fingers.
     - Performance : 120 helps takes 10 minutes approx.
-    - Note : A player who gets "Send Help" quest should run send_help_quest.py & the other player, who want to help with this task, should run generate_helps.py
+    - Note : A player who gets "Send Help" quest should run send_help_quest.py & the other player, who want to help with this task, should run generate_helps.py enemy_invading_turf.py
+- During KvK, don't let enemy attack your resource gathering troops.
+Gather in peace!
+- Script will keep monitoring the screen for "An Enemy Army is invading your Turf".
+- If string is present, it will start making sound.
+Please keep speaker volume audible.